 SIRC Researcher/Practitioner Match Grants

-SIRC, the Sport Information Resource Centre, is committed to connecting researchers and sport organizations to build capacity and contribute to advancement and innovation in the Canadian sport and physical activity sector.
-With funding from Sport Canada, SIRC is excited to announce a new grant initiative to translate knowledge into practice through collaborations between sport organizations and researchers.
+SIRC is committed to connecting researchers and sport organizations to build capacity and contribute to advancement and innovation in the Canadian sport and physical activity sector.
+With funding from Sport Canada, SIRC is excited to continue our Researcher/Practitioner Match Grant initiative, designed to support the mobilization of knowledge into practice through collaborations between sport organizations and researchers.

 How it Works

 A sport organization, an academic supervisor, and a graduate student develop a research or evaluation project.
 Projects can involve additional collaborators, as appropriate.

 Partners complete the electronic application template and submit their proposal to SIRC.

 Partners receive funding to support project activities.
 Project outcomes and key learnings will be promoted by SIRC, and shared at the 2021 SCRI Conference!

 The Canadian sport system is committed to enhancing the participation of girls and women in all facets of sport and physical activity in Canada.
 To contribute to this priority, proposed Match Grant projects that will produce insight to inform sport organization action to enhance the participation and leadership of girls and women are encouraged.
 Research projects can use qualitative and/or quantitative approaches, and could include stakeholder research, communications analyses, evaluations, literature reviews, impact assessments, etc.

 Call for Applications